robert-johnson/disaster_response/README.md

 `python train_classifier.py data/disaster_messages.db models/message_classifier.pkl`

 ### ***Run the web app***
-1. Save the app folder in the current working directory.
+1. Copy the templates folder to the working directory
-2. Run the following command in the app directory:
+2. Run the following command in the root directory:
     `python run.py`
 3. Go to http://0.0.0.0:3001/